Bonekyaw/react-native-expo/README.md

 # This is React Native Expo Starter Kits

+This is for Mobile Application Development.
+It can be used for developing a production app as well as learning how to do.
-You can use it for your project.
-If it is useful for you, don't forget to give me a **GitHub star**, please.
+If you find it useful, give me a **GitHub star**, please.

-In this react-native Expo template ...
+In this template, you will see ...

-Please wait a moment.
-I will write in detail.
+- Expo framework
+- Redux toolkit
+- RTK query
+- React query
+- expo router navigation
+- FlashList ( @shopify )
+- React context
+- expo secure store
+- Lottie animation
+- Skeleton
+- react hook form
+- Authentication
+- Custom Font
+- Dark mode
+- Rest api client
+- graphql client ( Apollo client ) etc.

-#### Find more other Starter kits of mine ?
+## Find more other Starter kits of mine ?

 `My Kits For REST Api`